MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder-power-bi.md

 Ready to start authoring?
 [Install Power BI Report Builder](https://aka.ms/pbireportbuilder) from the Microsoft Download Center.

 Prefer learning from videos?
-Check out the Power BI paginated reports video series on YouTube, by Power BI Principal Program Manager Chris Finlan.
+Check out the [Video-based course: Power BI Paginated Reports in a Day](../learning-catalog/paginated-reports-online-course.md).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/78TZeiEhveY?list=PLx7LcKtN_gq-JVzM6L8xNNxX7kts-KflJ" frameborder="0" allowfullscreen></iframe>

 The following paginated report features a matrix with row and column groups, sparklines, indicators, and a summary pie chart in the corner cell, accompanied by a map with two sets of geographic data represented by color and by circle size.